 10. Use Alum

-What can you do about ingrown hairs?
+What can you do against ingrown hairs?

 Loosen them with a cotton swab